ahluz/DQMH_TCPIP/README.md

 LabView 2020 SP1
 DQMH 6.0

-We are using DQMH to creat 2 modules using TCP/IP
+We are using DQMH to create 2 modules using TCP/IP